img-pro/bandwidth-saver/README.md

 **Your original images stay on your server.** WordPress keeps full control.
 The plugin only changes how images are delivered to visitors.

+Image URLs are rewritten on the frontend only.
+Your Media Library URLs stay exactly the same.

 The first request to each image may be slightly slower while Cloudflare caches it.
-Future requests are fast and delivered from the nearest Cloudflare edge.
+Future requests are extremely fast and come from the nearest Cloudflare edge.

 ## What This Plugin Does

-- Rewrites image URLs on your frontend pages (your Media Library URLs stay the same)
+- Rewrites image URLs on your frontend pages (your Media Library URLs stay exactly the same)
 - Delivers cached images from Cloudflare's global edge network
-- Falls back to your original images if Cloudflare is unavailable
+- Falls back to your original images automatically if Cloudflare is unavailable
 - Works with lazy loading, responsive image sizes, and srcset
+- Works with any theme or page builder without modifying templates or file structures
+- Designed to handle large, image-heavy websites with ease

-The plugin delivers whatever WordPress outputs, including images processed by optimization plugins.
+The plugin simply delivers whatever WordPress outputs, including images processed by optimization plugins.

 ## What This Plugin Does NOT Do